Skip to main content

 Teach Pendant

-Handheld device for manually controlling and programming industrial robots.
+A handheld device for manually controlling and programming industrial robots.

 Teleoperation

 Remote control of a robot by a human operator.
+Used for dangerous tasks and data collection.

 Trajectory